-The Innovation Practice group works to understand inclusive innovation as an approach to surfacing deep insights that can lead to better products and services, more equitable value chains, more dynamic local ecosystems, and stronger communities.
+The MIT D-Lab Innovation Practice team facilitates inclusive innovation processes to build better products and services, more equitable value chains, more dynamic local innovation ecosystems, and more resilient communities.

-A common goal that joins all of these activities is the creation of practical solutions — technologies, processes, businesses, value chains and ecosystems — that deliver measurable and sustainable improvements over what people experience now and that can serve as building blocks towards lives and communities defined by opportunity instead of poverty.
+The common goal of these processes is the creation of practical solutions — technologies, processes, businesses, value chains, and ecosystems — that deliver measurable and sustainable improvements over what people experience now and that can serve as building blocks towards lives and communities defined by opportunity instead of poverty.

 Applying Inclusive Innovation

 We apply and test inclusive innovation processes in our own programs:

 We inspire and enable other practitioners to incorporate inclusive innovation processes in their work:

 - Professional Education